mnespor/matthew-pack/README.md

 # matthew-pack
 My Emacs Live pack

-Clone this repository into your ~/.live-packs directory, then add '(~/.live-packs/matthew-pack) to your live-add-packs entry in ~/.emacs-live.el:
+Clone this repository into ~/.live-packs/matthew-pack, then add '(~/.live-packs/matthew-pack) to your live-add-packs entry in ~/.emacs-live.el:

     (live-add-packs '(~/.live-packs/matthew-pack))